saurabhacharya24/Legit/README.md

-# Legit - localized version control (Part of coursework of COMP2041, UNSW)
+# Legit - localized version control (Part of coursework for COMP2041, UNSW)

 Here's what you can do with legit: